Last revised on October 19, 2021.

 We were on our way back to do a two-person carry of the canoe over the logs when I slipped and fell awkwardly, landing on my upper right arm and shoulder.
 For the rest of the trip, my right arm was operating at 70% as I adjusted my stroke and canoe hoisting technique, and even the way I slept, so as not to aggravate the shoulder.
 Three extra-strength ibuprofen daily were also a part of the answer.

 As I write two months later, the pain is still there.
 I kept thinking – “Give it time!
 You’re not 25 anymore – it takes longer!”
 However, after a visit to the doctor and an ultrasound and x-ray later, it looks like a partially torn tendon in my rotator cuff and a 5 mm. bone fragment that may need something more than time.
 I’ve got an appointment with an orthopedic surgeon in late November for an MRI that should give a clearer picture before we consider the next step.
 And now I finally understand what the phrase “rotator cuff” means!

-Not long after leaving LJ#3 we starting scanning the shoreline for a possible campsite.
+Not long after leaving LJ#3, we started scanning the shoreline for a possible campsite.
 A spot on river left on one of the many bends of the river is what we settled on.
 While we don’t like tenting on sand because of the mess involved, we found a grassy and fairly flat spot just above the beach.

 We had only covered 14 kilometers of the river but it felt good to know that we only had to deal with one logjam and a set of rapids the next day.
 We also had to decide whether to make use of that Big Bend portage indicated on all the topographic maps.